lchromel/telegram_prompt_bot/guide.md

 Note: This is **street fashion**, not mass-market.
 Combinations should be bold.
 Accessories should be present, but not overdone.

 **What works:**

+Manicures can include nail art, not just solid colors — for women only.

 - **Bold layering and contrasts**
   Mix structured and soft pieces — denim with tulle, lace with sportswear, oversized with fitted.